MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/document-and-solution-types-monitored-by-telemetry-in-office.md

 ## Document and solution types that are monitored by Office telemetry

-The following table lists the document and solutions that Office telemetry monitors.

-**Document and solution types that are monitored in Office 2019 and Office 2016**
+The following table lists the document and solutions that Office telemetry monitors in Office 2019 and Office 2016.

 |**Type**|**Office Applications**|**Description**|
 |:-----|:-----|:-----|